Current DACA Updates

 October 31, 2022: The final DACA rule went into effect, establishing formal DACA regulations.
 The new DACA rule is subject to the ruling by the 5th Circuit Court of Appeals, meaning that existing protections for current DACA recipients remain in place.
 In other words, if you have DACA status (or your DACA status has been expired for less than one year) you can continue to renew your DACA.

 On October 5, 2022, the 5th Circuit Court of Appeals upheld the July 2021 decision of the federal district court in Texas (Texas v.
-U.S.) ruling that the DACA program is unlawful, but stayed the existing protections for current DACA recipients and remanded the case back to the district court to review the final DACA rule published on August 30, 2022.
-The final DACA rule goes into effect on October 31, 2022, establishing formal DACA regulations.
-However, it is likely that the new DACA rule will also be blocked by the district court.
+U.S.) ruling that the DACA program is unlawful, but stayed the existing protections for current DACA recipients and remanded the case back to the district court to review the final DACA rule that was published in August 2022.

 On July 27, 2021, USCIS guidance, which clarifies how the agency will implement the court’s decision, was updated.
 Of note: